darktjm/ebaz/README.md

 ===================

-This is currently just some miscellaneous stuff I wish to share publicly related to the EBAZ4205 bitmining control board, which I use as a Zynq 7010 FPGA development platform.
+This is currently just some miscellaneous stuff I wish to share publicly related to the EBAZ4205 bit-mining control board, which I use as a Zynq 7010 FPGA development platform.
 Keep in mind that before I had a stupid idea to do something on an FPGA mid-March 2022, I didn't know jack about FPGAs or anything related to them, other than a